Siding Vancouver Company

 What siding colours can I choose?

 An important part of the design includes choosing the colour.
-Vinyl siding comes in variety of pre-designed colours, and manufacturers usually separate colours by regular (brighter) and premium (darker) colours.
-Remember that most of vinyl siding manufacturers provide a 20-25 year warranty that includes protection of the siding colour from fading.
+Vinyl siding comes in a variety of pre-designed colours, and manufacturers usually separate colours by regular (brighter) and premium (darker) colours.
+Remember that almost all of vinyl siding manufacturers provide a 20-25 year warranty that includes protection of the siding colour from fading.
 Just bear in mind that with vinyl siding, you can’t paint over it with a second coating.

 How much does siding cost?